liaochenlanruo/SCycDB/README.md

 -rs: specify the number of sequences for random subsampling, if not specified, the lowest number in -si will be used.

--o : the output file for N cycle gene profiles.
+-o : the output file for S cycle gene profiles.

 <b>Example for using SCycDB_TaxonomyProfiler.PL:</b>